nmushegian/roll-call/README.md

 ## [ProxyVote contract at vote.makerdao.com](https://vote.makerdao.com)

-If there are any
+You can use the vote.makerdao.com GUI to vote on the stability fee poll on Monday, April 8th.

-## Step by Step - Metamask + Hardware Wallet
+## Direct Voting - Metamask + Hardware Wallet

 #### Redeem your old MKR, if you haven't already.